jmhardison/jonathanhardison-com/_posts/2010-05-30-google-wave-added-to-google-apps.markdown

 - LinkedIn
 comments: []
 ---
-<p>I didn't even notice this one pop in, but it appears that Google has added WAVE to the Google Apps subscriber applications.
-In case you missed it too, head on over to your Google Apps domain administration and add it to your dashboard!</p>
+I didn't even notice this one pop in, but it appears that Google has added WAVE to the Google Apps subscriber applications.
+In case you missed it too, head on over to your Google Apps domain administration and add it to your dashboard!